Entity Framework - Database First Approach

 Entity Data Model

-Then, this will ask for alternatives, whether you would like to create from an existing database or from an empty one.
+Then, this will ask for alternatives, whether you would like to create from an existing database or an empty one.
 I'll select the existing database as shown below.

 Since I already have the Server Explorer set up to my destined database, hence this will flag me the following message with the connection string.
-This will also go ahead and save the connection string in the App.config file.
+This will also go ahead and save the connection string in the App. config file.

-select data connection
+Select data connection

 Now, in the next case, it will ask what tables, views, Stored Procedures, or functions you would like to select.
 I have selected those that I believe are OK for the explanation.

 Now, one important point to note here is that I have three checkboxes and by default, all are checked.
 The first checkbox specifies whether to pluralize or singularize the names, in other words, if the wizard finds the table name is singular then the entities will be pluralized and vice versa.
 Now, the next option is to include the foreign keys column in the model.
 Again this is selected by default.
-So if you have relationships defined in the database then that means there is a primary key and foreign key, so the EF will recognize these and build subsequent relationships.
+So if you have relationships defined in the database then that means there is a primary key and a foreign key, so the EF will recognize these and build subsequent relationships.
 Now, the last option specifies how the wizard handles the Stored Procedure and functions.
-When this option is selected (it is by default), the wizard is making it easy.
+When this option is selected (it is by default), the wizard makes it easy.
 Also, by offering you a choice you can use it in the code.
 I will now go ahead and click Finish.
 This will generate the Entity diagram with some warnings in it.

 You might also see some messages and warnings in there.
 But these are OK.
 We should not be concerned about these.
-Basically, what happens is that there is a general rule in Entity Framework that every table should have a primary key and in this case, we have viewed also it without a primary key.
+What happens is that there is a general rule in Entity Framework that every table should have a primary key and in this case, we have viewed also it without a primary key.
 So the wizard created a composite key on all the combinations of non-nullable in the views.
 So besides those warnings, there have been many tasks done by the wizard behind the scenes.
 So, the following is the snapshot.
-If you can see the lines between the objects, these are basically relationships that are being created based on the primary-foreign key relationships.
+If you can see the lines between the objects, these are relationships that are being created based on the primary-foreign key relationships.

-primary foreign key relationship
+Primary foreign key relationship

-Now, in the meantime the designer has given me all the entities in one place, sometimes it is hard to identify the tables, views, and procedures.
+Now, in the meantime, the designer has given me all the entities in one place, sometimes it is hard to identify the tables, views, and procedures.
 But, we have a way to check it by checking the model Browser by right-clicking on the designer as shown below.

-model browser
+Model browser

 By doing so, we'll have access to the model browser in the side pane of the Visual Studio as shown below.

-Now, there are a couple of key points one should understand here, so the place where functions and Stored Procedures reside are in function imports.
+Now, there are a couple of key points one should understand here, so the place where functions and Stored Procedures reside is in function imports.
 So these are converted to functions, in other words, functions that are executed will return results and what the wizard did for each of the functions is it returns it as a created complex type.
 There is one more thing that is known as scalar-valued functions, scalar-valued functions are something used in queries.

-Now, the next thing we need to understand is the visual representation of the model that we are seeing is actually an XML file behind the scenes as shown below.
+Now, the next thing we need to understand is the visual representation of the model that we are seeing is an XML file behind the scenes as shown below.

 Now, attached to the edmx file, we have the T4 template for generating the context and also for generating the model classes.
-So these model classes are basically Plain Object CLR Objects (POCOs) as shown below.
+So these model classes are Plain Object CLR Objects (POCOs) as shown below.

 Plain Object CLR Objects